cardano-foundation/developer-portal/docs/operate-a-stake-pool/improve-grafana-security.md

 image: ../img/og/og-developer-portal.png
 ---

-Once your Grafana Server is installed, up and running, you can drasticaly improve its security and accessibility by installing an SSL Reverse Proxy, and enabling 2-Factor Authentication with Google OAuth.
+Once your Grafana Server is installed, up and running, you can drastically improve its security and accessibility by installing an SSL Reverse Proxy, and enabling 2-Factor Authentication with Google OAuth.

 ## Prerequisites